Ihns-Brcls/TemporaSerif/README.md

-Ecdotica = The modified XITS font with addition of TironianEt (U+204A) was combinated with IFAO-Grec Unicode of Jean-Luc Fournet and Ralph Hancock; the combination, correcting the kerning, modifying part of oldstyle figures and somes philological glyphs, produce "Ecdotica", a Times-like font for textual criticism for using in LaTeX and text processors.
+TemporaNR = The modified XITS font with addition of TironianEt (U+204A) was combinated with IFAO-Grec Unicode of Jean-Luc Fournet and Ralph Hancock; the combination, correcting the kerning, modifying part of oldstyle figures and somes philological glyphs, produce "Ecdotica", a Times-like font for textual criticism for using in LaTeX and text processors.

 This font is a derivative work based on:
 - XITS (SIL Open Font License),